 - Pour half of the batter into the prepared pan and spread evenly (batter will be thick).
 Next, sprinkle half of the brown sugar and margarine mixture over the batter.
 Use a spoon to spread evenly over the batter.
 Add the remaining batter, spreading evenly, and top with the remaining brown sugar mixture.

 - Bake in a preheated oven for 25-30 minutes or until a toothpick inserted into the center of the cake comes out clean.
-Allow to cook for 10-15 minutes and then cut into squares.
+Allow to cool for 10-15 minutes and then cut into squares.

 - Makes 16 pieces.